I3Tlab/Foundation-Model-MRI-Reconstruction/readme.md

 This repository provides the official implementation of the paper: **[On the Utility of Foundation Models for Fast MRI: Vision-Language-Guided Image Reconstruction](https://arxiv.org/abs/2511.19641)**.

 ## Introduction
 We investigate whether vision-language foundation models can enhance undersampled MRI reconstruction.
 Our approach leverages high-level semantic embeddings from pretrained vision-language foundation models (specifically [Janus](https://huggingface.co/deepseek-ai/Janus-Pro-1B)) to guide the reconstruction process through contrastive learning.
-This aligns the reconstructed image representations with a target semantic distribution, ensuring consistency with high-level perceptual cues.
+This aligns the reconstructed image embedding with a target semantic distribution, ensuring consistency with high-level perceptual cues.
 The proposed objective works with various deep learning-based reconstruction methods and can flexibly incorporate semantic priors from multimodal sources.
-We evaluated reconstruction results guided by priors derived from either image-only or image-language auxiliary information.
+We evaluated reconstruction results guided by prior embeddings derived from either image-only or image-language auxiliary information.

 ![Figure1.jpg](Figure1.jpg)